LINKS

 YOUTUBERS

 I probably spend more time these days watching YouTube than any other form of content.
-Here the ones I spend the most time on.
+Here are the ones I spend the most time on.

 Steve Wallis is an Alberta, Canada-based licensed gas-fitter who has parlayed his hobby of "boon-docking" into a successful channel.
-Some of what he does has been criticized as "recreational homelessness" but I really enjoy his enthusiasm for finding new ways to camp and do so within a very low budget.
+Some of what he does has been criticized as "recreational homelessness", but I really enjoy his enthusiasm for finding new ways to camp and do so within a very low budget.
 It's partly vicarious I suppose, since I can't do what he does.

 https://www.youtube.com/user/thestevewallis